AdobeDocs/workfront-learn.en/help/manage-work/projects/plan-a-project-conclusion.md

 1. Predecessors
 1. Assignments

 Once everything is set, change the project status to Current to take the project live.
-As the project progresses, you’ll want to keep track of the work getting done, problems that arise, questions that need answered, and more.
+As the project progresses, you'll want to keep track of the work getting done, problems that arise, questions that need answered, and more.
 Just remember ... you can find and manage all of that information in [!DNL Workfront]!

 <!---
 footer urls for the LP